 Read more

-Recently I was with a client, browsing around their website to review some new content, and we ran across a “500 – Internal Server Error” warning on one of the most important pages.
+I was with a client browsing their website to review some new content recently, and we ran across a “500 – Internal Server Error” warning on one of the most important pages.
 (That means their server encountered an error that prevented it from successfully serving the page.)
-None of us were aware of this, nor did we know how long it had been an issue.
+We were unaware of this and didn’t know how long it had been an issue.

-Most websites (even big ones) contain no automatic reporting of such errors.
-Problems like this are usually exposed when someone else (a coworker, an angry website visitor, etc.) finds and reports them.
+Most websites (even big ones) do not automatically report such errors.
+Problems like this are usually exposed when someone (a coworker, an angry website visitor, etc.) finds and reports them.
 That’s terrifying if you’re responsible for an organization’s web presence.
-What if visitors are experiencing errors and nobody is reporting it?
+What if visitors are experiencing errors and nobody is saying anything?

 Read more